-Students receiving the Federal Pell Grant and the HOPE Scholarship/Grant will have the designated amount applied to their tuition and fees after registration for each term eligible.
+Students receiving the Federal Pell Grant and the HOPE Scholarship/Grant or Zell Miller Scholarship/Grant will have the designated amount applied to their tuition and fees after registration for each term eligible.
 A copy of the student's schedule/bill can be viewed online using the college's BANNERWEB information system after financial aid has been awarded, and, if applicable, all other fees have been paid.
 If the student's schedule changes after registration, his/her financial aid award is subject to change.